Major: Library and Information Technology

 Hunhoff-Sepulveda already had an associate degree from Moraine Valley Community College in Business Administration and Management.
 She searched for a program that would allow her to retool her skills and found College of DuPage’s Library and Information Technology Certificate program.

-“The program allows me the flexibility to continue working part-time at the library while still providing me a high-quality education that I need to be successful in my new job,” she said.
-“There are so many students in the certification side of the program who are already working professionals and changing lanes like myself but are looking to become more knowledgeable in their field.”
+“The program allowed me the flexibility to continue working part-time at the library while still providing me a high-quality education that I needed to be successful in my new job,” she said.
+“There were so many students in the certification side of the program who were already working professionals and changing lanes like myself but were looking to become more knowledgeable in their field.”

-Despite taking online-only courses, Hunhoff-Sepulveda has felt supported by COD throughout her educational journey and graduated with high honors.
+Despite taking online-only courses, Hunhoff-Sepulveda felt supported by COD throughout her educational journey and graduated with high honors.

-“My instructors have done a wonderful job making themselves available to me,” she said.
-“They are excellent at returning my emails and are eager to hop on a Zoom to help walk me through something when I needed further clarification.
-I’ve even been able to form relationships with some of my classmates.
+“My instructors did a wonderful job making themselves available to me,” she said.
+“They were excellent at returning my emails and were eager to hop on a Zoom to help walk me through something when I needed further clarification.
+I was even able to form relationships with some of my classmates.

-“The Library and Information Technology program is exactly what I needed.”
+“The Library and Information Technology program was exactly what I needed.”